About Mpc Products Corporation

-Woodward Inc. is a controlling presence in many a machine.
-The Fort Collins, Colorado-based company manufactures and services energy control and optimization systems that keep fluids, gasses, and electricity flowing through aircraft, vehicles, turbine and piston engines, and electrical power equipment.
+Woodward is a controlling presence in many a machine.
+The Fort Collins, Colorado-based company manufactures and services providers of control solutions for the aerospace and industrial markets such as fuel, air, combustion and motion control fluids, gasses, and electricity flowing through aircraft, vehicles, turbine and piston engines, and electrical power equipment.
 Its products — valves, nozzles, actuators, sensors, and more — go to OEMs and prime contractors around the world for use in commercial and military aerospace, power generation and distribution, and transportation applications.
 Customers include GE and Boeing.
-Woodward makes its products primarily in the US, which accounts for more than half of its sales.
+Woodward makes its products primarily in the US, which accounts for more than 55% of its sales.

-Woodward Inc. has facilities used for sales, services activities, and assembly in Brazil, Bulgaria, China, India, Japan, the Netherlands, the Republic of Korea, the UK, and the US.
+Headquartered in Colorado, Woodward has facilities used for sales, services activities, and assembly in Brazil, Bulgaria, China, India, Japan, the Netherlands, the Republic of Korea, Saudi Arabia, Germany, the UK, and the US.

-The sales split between US and foreign sales is about 60%-40%.
-Germany, the only other single market Woodward highlights, accounts for 10% of sales.
-Europe and Asia account for about 15% and 10% of revenue, respectively.
+The sales split between US and foreign sales is about 55%-45%.
+Germany, the only other single market Woodward highlights, accounts for about 10% of sales.
+Both Europe and Asia accounts for about 15% of total revenue.

 Sales and Marketing

-Woodward Inc. relies on a limited number of customers for its sales with its five biggest accounting for more than 40% of revenue.
-GE has been Woodward’s biggest revenue provider with about 15%.
-Boeing is another big customer.
-Direct and indirect sales to the US government account for about a quarter of revenue through contracts with NASA, the Department of Transportation, and the Department of Defense.
+Woodward relies on a limited number of customers for its sales with its five biggest accounting for more than 45% of revenue.
+GE and Boeing have been Woodward's biggest revenue provider with about 15% each of total sales.
+Direct and indirect sales to the US government account for about a quarter of revenue through third party manufacturer utilizing Woodward parts and subassemblies.
+The Company also sells products through an independent network of distributors and, in some cases, directly to end users.

-Woodward Inc.’s revenue has trended higher over the past five years at a 3% annual growth rate.
-Net income has been stable at around $180 million during that time.
+Woodward Inc.'s revenue has trended higher over the past five years.
+Net income has been increased by 43% from 2015 - 2019.

-The company held about $83.6 million in cash and equivalents in 2018 compared to $87.5 million the year before.
-Cash provided by operations was $299.3 in 2018 while investing activities used about $896 million and financing activities provided s $605.9 million.
+The company held about $99.1 million in cash and equivalents in 2019 compared to $83.6 million the year before.
+Cash provided by operations was $390.6 in 2019 while investing activities used about $102.5 million and financing activities provided $265.6 million.

 As a nod toward the direction the company is going, in 2011 Woodward dropped "Governor" from its name.
 Although the company's energy segment still makes governors (a device used to regulate a machine's speed), the new, more general name better reflects the dramatic expansion of Woodward's product menu.
 Founder Amos Woodward developed a governor to control water wheels in 1870.